Badger Creek

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Badger Creek has four active public transport stops, all of which are bus stops.
-These stops are served by two different routes that together provide 174 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 363 meters from the nearest stop.
-As a predominantly residential area, most Badger Creek residents commute outward, with car being the dominant mode of transport at 94%.
-Vehicle ownership averages 1.7 per dwelling, which is above the regional average.
-According to the 2021 Census, 16.2% of Badger Creek residents work from home, a figure that may reflect COVID-19 conditions.
+Badger Creek has four operational public transport stops, all of which serve buses.
+Two routes operate in total, offering 174 weekly passenger trips combined.
+The area's transport accessibility is deemed good, with residents typically residing 363 meters from the nearest stop.
+Predominantly residential, most Badger Creek residents commute outward, primarily by car (94%).
+On average, each dwelling owns 1.7 vehicles, exceeding the regional norm.
+According to the 2021 Census, 16.2% of residents work from home, potentially influenced by COVID-19 conditions.

-Service frequency across all routes averages 24 trips per day, equating to approximately 43 weekly trips per individual stop.
+Daily service frequency across all routes averages 24 trips, translating to roughly 43 weekly trips per individual stop.

 Frequently Asked Questions - Transport